Brandon-Pampuch/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the document object model.
+In other words, it is a representation of our code in the brewers’ DOM api.

 2. What is an event?

+An action or response that happens within the DOM often by users that can cause trigger interactions with a website or web app and it’s data.

 3. What is an event listener?

+A DOM setting that allows developers to set functions that await for an event to trigger them.
+That could be a mouse click, submit, scrolling etc.

 4. Why would we convert a NodeList into an Array?

+In order to use Array methods such as map.
+NodeLists only have the forEach method.

 5. What is a component?

+A block of code that is reusable.
+It could be just a grouping of CSS and HTML or it could include JS as well.

 ### Git Set up